-In 1990 the voters of Sonoma County approved the creation of DISTRICT Β. and the imposition of a transactions and use tax by the Sonoma County Open Space Authority ("the Authority").
-The purpose for the creation of DISTRICT and the imposition of the tax by the Authority was to provide for the preservation of agriculture and open space through the acquisition of interests in appropriate properties from willing sellers.
-The DISTRICT was created and the tax imposed in order to further the state policy for the preservation of agricultural and open space lands, to meet the mandatory requirements imposed on the County and each of its cities by Government Code sections 65560 et seq., and to advance the implementation of the open space elements of their respective general plans.
-In order to accomplish those purposes, DISTRICT and the Authority entered into a contract whereby, in consideration of the Authority's financing of DISTRICT's acquisitions, DISTRICT agreed to and did adopt an acquisition program that was in conformance with the Authority's voter approved Expenditure Plan.
-In 2006, the voters of Sonoma County approved an extension of the transaction and use tax, a transfer of the taxing authority to the County of Sonoma, and an update of the Expenditure Plan.
-The voter-approved Expenditure Plan.
+B. In 1990, the voters of Sonoma County approved the creation of DISTRICT and the imposition of a transactions and use tax.
+The purpose for the creation of DISTRICT and the imposition of the tax by the Authority was to provide for the preservation of agriculture and open space through the acquisition of interests in appropriate properties from willing sellers consistent with a voter-approved Expenditure Plan.
+DISTRICT was created and the tax imposed in order to further the state policy for the preservation of agricultural and open space lands, to meet the mandatory requirements imposed on the County and each of its cities by Government Code sections 65560 et seq., and to advance the implementation of the open space elements of their respective general plans.
+In 2006, the voters of Sonoma County approved an extension of the transaction and use tax and an update of the Expenditure Plan.